technicfan/nrc-wrapper-go/README.md

 in the git repository.

 The binary that you'll have now has to be added as the wrapper command of a Minecraft 1.21-1.21.8 Fabric instance in a supported Launcher.<br>
-Just launch and enjoy (sometimes you'll have to restart a few times until it works the first time; idk why; but still wait a little bit as the initial download takes time too).
+Just launch and enjoy.

+---

+Things to keep in mind:

+- this is no official project supported by NoRiskClient
+- first launch takes longer and maybe needs to be restarted some times (idk why)
+- on Windows there is no way to replace the current process, so minecraft will just continue running if you terminate the instance from your launcher